Client Project: AG Consulting Group

 have already purchased a fashion item outside their gender identit.

-female fashion shoppers shop in the men’s department, including 20% equally as much in the men & ladies’ department.
+female fashion shoppers shop in the men’s department, including 20% equally as much in the men and ladies’ department.

 7 in 10